 Are you moving or want to rent a post office box?
 Learn the steps to change your address to continue receiving mail or reserve a box at your local post office.

-Change Your Address with the Postal Service
+How to Change Your Address with the Postal Service

-- This is the preferred method for speed and convenience, and you immediately get an e-mail confirmation of the change.
+- This is the fastest and easiest way, and you immediately get an email confirming the change.